 [Mark de Reus by Joe Fletcher]

 Last winter BUILD traveled to Hawaii’s Big Island and visited with Mark de Reus of de Reus Architects.
 We discussed the design strategies of tropical modernism, the challenges of thatched roofs, and why new construction in Hawaii should be blessed by a Hawaiian priest.
-For Part 1 of our interview, head over to ARCADE Magazine.
+Read part 1 here.

 [Kaupulehu Beach Club photo by John Russell]